Hi-Media/reST-test/doc/AppendixF-DeclineReasonsAndErrorCodes.rst

   3020108   Invalid Amount                                                     The capture amount must be a positive amount	                                                   Reattempt with a positive amount
   3020109   Amount Limit Exceeded                                              The capture amount must be less than or equal to the original transaction amount                Reattempt the request with a lower amount
   3020110   Amount Limit Exceeded                                              The partial capture amount must be less than or equal to the remaining amount                   Reattempt the request with a lower amount
-  3020111   Operation Not Permitted                                            The transaction is closed.
+  3020111   :term:`Operation` Not Permitted                                    The transaction is closed.
   3020112   Operation Not Permitted	                                           This transaction cannot be processed because it has been denied by the fraud rule set           You cannot capture a payment after it has been denied by the Fraud Protection Service
-  3020201   Not Enabled                                                        Refund feature is not enabled for the merchant                                                  Contact your account manager for resolution
+  3020201   Not Enabled                                                        :term:`Refund` feature is not enabled for the merchant                                                  Contact your account manager for resolution
   3020202   Not Allowed                                                        You cannot refund this type of transaction 3020203   Not Allowed                                                        You cannot partially refund this type of transaction
   3020204   Permission Denied                                                  You do not have permission to refund this transaction                                           You are not the owner of this transaction.